 Peppol Country Guide · France

 France is the most complex and most urgent e-invoicing mandate in Europe right now.
-The pilot is live, Approved Platforms are registered, and the September deadline is five months away.
+The pilot is live, Approved Platforms are being accredited, and the September 1st deadline approaching fast.
 If you serve French businesses, the time to act is now.

 Overview

-E-invoicing: Structured electronic invoices must be issued and received for all domestic B2B transactions via a registered Approved Platform (Plateforme Agréée, or PA).
-PDFs sent by email are no longer valid.
+E-invoicing: Structured electronic invoices must be issued and received for all domestic B2B transactions via an Approved Platform (Plateforme Agréée, or PA).
+PDFs sent by email are no longer allowed.

-E-reporting: Businesses must also report transaction data to the DGFiP for B2C sales, international transactions, and certain other flows where e-invoicing does not apply.
+E-reporting: Businesses must also, through their appointed PA, report transaction data to the DGFiP for B2C sales, international transactions, and certain other flows where e-invoicing does not apply.
 This is a separate data stream, not just a copy of the invoice.

-Key distinction from Peppol markets: France does not use a pure decentralised Peppol model like Belgium or Slovakia.
-Invoices flow through registered Approved Platforms (PAs) which act as intermediaries between businesses and the DGFiP's Chorus Pro system.
-Peppol connectivity is supported but routes through a PA, not directly to the network.
+Key distinction from Peppol jurisdictions: France does not use a decentralised Peppol CTC model like Belgium or Slovakia will.
+Invoices flow through Approved Platforms (PAs) which act as intermediaries between businesses and the DGFiP's Chorus Pro system.
+Peppol connectivity is supported but routes through a PA, not directly from businesses to the network.
+If a French business needs Peppol connectivity it needs to source it through a PA.

-The DGFiP launched the official pilot on 24 February 2026.
-Approved Platforms are now formally registered and operating.
-The mandatory phase starts 1 September 2026 for large companies and ETIs.
+DGFiP launched the official pilot on 24 February 2026.
+Approved Platforms are now formally accredited and operating.
+The mandatory phase starts 1 September 2026 for large and very large companies.

-France's architecture centres on registered Approved Platforms (Plateformes Agréées).
-Every business must connect to at least one PA to send and receive e-invoices.
-The PA routes the invoice to the recipient's PA, and simultaneously transmits reporting data to the DGFiP via a standardised data flow.
+France's architecture centres on Approved Platforms (Plateformes Agréées or PA, previously PDP).
+Every French business must connect to a PA to send and receive e-invoices.
+The PA routes the invoice to the recipient's PA, and simultaneously transmits reporting data to DGFiP via a standardised data flow.

-Invoices can be transmitted in three accepted formats: Factur-X (a hybrid PDF with embedded XML), UBL 2.1, and CII.
-All three are valid and PAs are required to support format conversion between them.
+Invoices can be transmitted in three accepted syntaxes/formats: Factur-X (a hybrid PDF with embedded XML), Peppol BIS Billing 3.0 (UBL 2.1), and CII.
+All three are qualified and PAs are required to support format conversion between the syntaxes.

-For Arratech customers: Arratech connects to the French PA ecosystem, handling format conversion, routing to the correct PA, and e-reporting data generation — so your platform sends one structured invoice and we handle the French-specific compliance flow.
+For Arratech customers: Arratech connects you to the French PA ecosystem, routes to the correct PA, and supports e-Reporting to PPF, so you create and route a structured invoice and we handle the Peppol transport layer and compliance layer.

 Implementation Timeline